 7. Change your team icon

-Teams allow to brand your Team, by allowing you to upload a custom picture and set it as your team icon.
-More details can be found in this tutorial.
+Microsoft allows you to upload a custom picture and set it as your team logo / avatar.
+More details can be found in this tutorial that helps you set a custom icon.

 8. Create a private channel